mrkjstnyap/mrkjstnyap.github.io/_posts/23-10-29-reliable_future_technology_enabled_learning_obsidian.md

 Two issues are presented here.
 First, the reliance on laptops and the internet is now commonplace, however, certain advantages are still awarded through longhand writing notes, especially towards conceptual knowledge.
 This becomes a problem when individuals are expected to digest an increasing multitude of information, learning materials, and projects using digital tools.
 Yet, when the tools we have for learning and collaboration are not optimized for conceptual knowledge nor optimized to fit with our existing note taking methods then it can easily become overwhelming leading to a huge cesspool of randomly strewn about information.

 Secondly, there is a need to rethink of a system that goes outside of the classroom.
-Note taking is not just a practice for students but an important skill for lifelong learning that allows individuals to practice documenting their work for future endeavors .
+Note taking is not just a practice for students but an important skill for lifelong learning that allows individuals to practice documenting their work for future endeavors.
 Note takig is not simply an act of copying information but it involves the methodical evaluation and synthesizing of information that is both useful and valuable.
 That system must allow for our own personal "knowledge on demand" system and must be designed to be collaborative and simple to use.

 ## Toward Better Technology-Enabled Learning